UGR Integration

 Composition

 The main resource type supporting implementation of the UGR will be the Genomics-Composition resource.
-This resource is used to align with existing Summary Care Record implementations and mirrors the EU Patient Summary guidance, whereby sections are defined for the data categories, which contain references to the data, e.g. Lab reports, Demographics etc.
+This resource aligns with existing Summary Care Record implementations and mirrors the EU Patient Summary guidance, in which sections are defined for different clinical data categories (for example, laboratory reports and patient demographics), each containing references to the relevant resources.

 Section Title Code Entry Resource Type

-Patient demographics patient-demographics Patient (may be NHS Identifier if registered on PDS)
+Patient demographics patient-demographics Patient (may reference the NHS identifier where the patient is registered in PDS)

 Investigations and procedures requested investigations-and-procedures-requested ServiceRequest